AriFordsham/GHCWiki/strict-pragma.md

   which will strictly evaluate the RHS, and bind `p` and `q` to the components of the pair.
 But the pair itself is lazy (unless we also compile the Prelude with `-XStrict`; see "Modularity" below).
 So `p` and `q` may end up bound to `undefined`.
 See also "Recursive and polymorphic let bindings" below.

 - **Case expressions.**  The patterns of a case expression get an implicit bang, unless disabled with `~`.
-For eexample
+For example

   ```wiki
     case x of (a,b) -> rhs